-A 100 gallon take is large enough to healthily support a huge variety of fishes, but this can be done only when the stocking of the tank is done ideally and wisely.
+A 100 gallon tank is large enough to healthily support a huge variety of fishes, but this can be done only when the stocking of the tank is done ideally and wisely.
 This tank can undoubtedly help you add different colors to brighten up your living room by becoming a centerpiece of the place.

 The tank happens to be a great choice for those who are experts in fishkeeping and for those who have just stepped in.
 As unbelievable as it might seem, such tanks are easier to maintain as well considering the more the amount of water, the more stable the water conditions are.
 While the tank allows you to introduce immense variety, you need to be careful regarding certain aspect to maintain the health of flora and fauna inside your tank.